-NATIONAL BOARD OF EXAMINER IN OPTOMETRY (NBEO)
+NATIONAL BOARD OF EXAMINER IN OPTOMETRY

+(NBEO)

 The NBEO administers examinations several times each year.
 Passing all parts is required by most state boards and Puerto Rico in lieu of written examinations for state optometric licensure.
-Inter American University School of Optometry students are eligible to apply for and take Applied Basic Science (ABS/ Part 1) examination during their third professional year/spring semester.
-Students are eligible to take Patient Assessment and Management (PAM/ Part 2) in December of their fourth year and Clinical Skills Exam (CSE/ Part 3) examination during their fourth year.
+Inter American University School of Optometry students are eligible to apply for and take the Applied Basic Science (ABS/ Part 1) examination during their third professional year/spring semester.
+Students are eligible to take the Patient Assessment and Management (PAM/ Part 2) examination in December of their fourth year, and the Clinical Skills Exam (CSE/ Part 3) examination during their fourth year.

-Students at Inter American University of Puerto Rico School of Optometry are required to pass Applied

-Basic Science (Part 1) of the National Board of Examiners in Optometry examination in order to graduate from the School's Professional Degree Program.
-Students need to authorize that their scores be sent to Inter American University of Puerto Rico School of Optometry.
+Students at the Inter American University of Puerto Rico School of Optometry are required to pass the Applied Basic Science (Part 1) of the National Board of Examiners in Optometry examination in order to graduate from the School's Professional Degree Program.
+Students need to authorize that their scores be sent to the Inter American University of Puerto Rico School of Optometry when they sign up for the examination.
 All individual scores received will remain confidential.

-In order for the School to certify student eligibility to take ABS, the student must have successfully completed all first and second year course work and must have been registered in all the third year fall term program, including all clinics.
+In order for the School to certify student eligibility to take the ABS, the student must have successfully completed all first- and second-year course work, and must have been registered in all the third-year fall term program, including all clinics.
+In addition to that, the student must have passed the review course and approved a readiness exam offered at the end of the review course by 60% or more.

-Students of the Doctor of Optometry (OD) Program will present evidence of having taken the third part of the NBEO (CSE/ Part 3) between the months of August -December of the fourth year of their program of study, this as a requisite for continuing in their clinic schedule for the rest of the academic year.
+Students of the Doctor of Optometry (OD) Program will present evidence of having taken the third part of the NBEO (CSE/Part 3) between the months of August-December of the fourth year of their program of study, this as a requisite for continuing in their clinic schedule for the rest of the academic year.
 In any case in which the evidence is not presented, the previously scheduled clinic program for the student will be cancelled.
 To apply for a new clinic program, the student must present evidence of having applied for the exam to be taken no later than the second week of February of their fourth year.
 If evidence is not presented of having taken the exam on or before the second week of February is over, the student will not be eligible to be a candidate for graduation in the academic year in course.